agapealex22/Test-cases/README.md

 2. "Backup Oneplus 2022-08-11.mpb" file is created
 3. Files for backup are being loaded
 4. A loading bar appears, displaying the "Current status" of the files being processed
-5. Files backup is successful
+5. Window closes and files backup is successful

 **Test data:** "Backup Oneplus 2022-08-11.mpb" file, all data from "files" category</br>
 **Status:** Passed</br>